R0b0ticRabb1t/A-Level-Bio-Chem-Notes/Biology/1 Cells/Parts of Cells/Endoplasmic Reticulum.md

 # Endoplasmic Reticulum
 #biology

-- These are that are found in cells, and are continuous with the outer layer of the [[Nucleus#Nuclear Envelope|Nuclear Envelope]].
+- These are found in cells, and are continuous with the outer layer of the [[Nucleus#Nuclear Envelope|Nuclear Envelope]].
 - The membranes form flattened sacs/**[[cisternae]]**
 - Reactions can also occur inside the cisternae
 - They can transport substances, especially [[Protein]] seperate from the [[Cytoplasm]].